microsoft/AdaptiveCards/specs/DevSpecs/TextRun.Underline.md

 ## Feature Defaults

-The underline property will have the <i>false</i> value by default signalizing that no underline is required
+The underline property will have the <i>false</i> value by default signaling that no underline is required

 ## Backwards Compatibility Concerns